U.S. Department of Transportation

 1200 New Jersey Avenue, SE

 Penalties for HVUT non-compliance are costly to motor carriers.
 The penalty for failing to file IRS Form 2290 by August 30th is equal to 4.5 percent of total tax due, assessed on a monthly basis up to five months.
-Late filers not making an HVUT payment also face an additional monthly penalty equal to 0.5 percent of total tax due.
+In fiscal year 2019, The FAST Act authorized $ 23.7 billion in contract authority to States for the National Highway Performance Program.
 Additional interest charges of 0.54 percent per month accrue as well.

 Based on these rates, an HVUT liability that was originally $550 would climb to over $700 by the end of the five-month period of delinquency.
 In addition to these federal penalties, many states suspend the registrations of vehicles for which proof of HVUT payment has not been provided.

 HVUT evasion penalties can be even more significant, resulting in fines and incarceration, as illustrated in the case of one owner of a small trucking company who was found guilty of HVUT evasion through the continuous re-titling of his vehicle.
 This case is highlighted on the HVUT Evasion Cases page.
 For his crime, the owner of the small trucking company was sentenced to serve four months in prison and an additional four months of electronically monitored home confinement.
 He was also ordered to pay a $2,000 fine.

 Penalties for HVUT non-compliance for States are even more costly.
 The Secretary of Transportation has the authority to withhold up to 8 percent of the state's National Highway Performance Program (NHPP) funds [23 U.S.C.
 104(b)(1)] if it fails one of its periodic compliance reviews.
 In fiscal year 2019, The Fast Act authorized $ 23.7 billion in contract authority to States for the National Highway Performance Program.
 Thus, it is imperative that states comply with the HVUT requirement.